-I am an Assistant Professor at the Argyros School of Business and Economics and a research associate with the Economic Science Institute.
+I am a tenured Associate Professor at the Argyros School of Business and Economics and a research associate with the Economic Science Institute.
 I received my Ph.D. in Accounting from the University of Minnesota in 2008 where John Dickhaut was my advisor.
 Prior to graduate school, I was a controller at a private multi-state firm and senior auditor for a public accounting firm.

 I currently teach undergraduate Introductory Managerial Accounting and in the MBA program I teach Accounting for Management and Control and Financial Accounting and Analysis.
-In the past I have taught Introduction to Financial Accounting and Intermediate Accounting.
+In the past I have taught undergraduate Introduction to Financial Accounting and Intermediate Accounting and graduate Ethics